modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation.md

 Teamwork Analytics product support does not include support for creating Flow or Logic apps, but if customers purchase Customer Intelligence time our CI team can *assist* customers with the development of these adaptive cards and scenarios.
 Here is a documented example of using a Logic App in an Adaptive Card: https://github.com/modalitysystems/modalitysoftware-docs/blob/master/twa/automation/MakingALogicAppWebhook.md

+If customers want to write data from their flows or logic apps into the TWA databases (e.g. X person submitted Y data from a card), this is supported as long as new tables are created and maintained by the customer.
+You should have have regular backups in place and to validate the contents on your custom tables post any upgrade.

 ## Support for Buttons and Form input in Adaptive Cards Roadmap - Native support to log customer input

 In 2021 Q3 Modality intend to ship several default adaptive card templates that make use of Microsoft Azure Logic apps and store user input/feedback/button presses/form input in the Teamwork Analytics database for further automation and reporting.